Newly Diagnosed Intermediate and High Prostate Cancer

 Newly Diagnosed Low Risk Prostate Cancer

 Candel Therapeutics is currently conducting a Phase II study in localized prostate cancer patients choosing active surveillance – we call this course of action “Proactive Surveillance.”
-This 156 patient study is a fully blinded placebo controlled clinical study randomized 2:1 (active: placebo).
+This 156-patient study is a fully blinded placebo controlled clinical study randomized 2:1 (active: placebo).
 Currently with no treatment options but to monitor the progression of their disease, these patients will receive two GMCI treatments (as opposed to three in PrTK-03).
 The primary endpoint is the “ProActive Surveillance Score” – a composite endpoint consisting of PSA, DRE exam, and Gleason score that will be used to design a pivotal clinical trial in collaboration with the FDA should this study be successful.
 Secondary endpoints include progression to additional treatment, pathological response, PSA kinetics, quality of life and immune biomarkers.
-We anticipate to complete enrollment of this study by the end of 2018 and have final data in late 2019.